achilles-d/parser-compsci308/doc/DESIGN_PLAN.md

 - accessHelp()
     - This will display a help screen when a user accesses it on the toolbar

 The above methods are the general methods used in the Front-end API.
 This API communicates with the controllers like buttons to handle user inputs graphically.
 The most important aspect of this API is to ensure that no other part of the code can access these methods and change the information there.
-This API will fulfill the requirement of having
+This API will fulfill the requirement of having the front end turtle and information panes reflect the changes occurring to the back end state.

 #### Back-End Internal API: